ilyabelow/path_of_pain/README.md

 Simple top view slasher build on pygame

+To download the game, you have to install Git LFS

 ### Controls

 |    | move  | look around |  attack |  dash | backdash  | interact | exit/menu  |  restart |